Polarimetric compressed sensing with hollow, self-assembled diffractive films: Measurements and Simulations

 \subsection{COMSOL}

 We calculate the transmitted fields in a hexagonal lattice with COMSOL [Fig. \ref{fig:COMSOL}(B)i].
-For incident TE and TM polarized light, we vary the azimuthal planes of incidence ($\phi = 0, 7.5, 15, 22.5, and 30^{\circ}$), the polar angles of incidence ($\theta = 0 ..
+The refractive index data from prior PANI characterization \cite{Brasse_2019} is used.
+For incident TE and TM polarized light, we vary the azimuthal planes of incidence ($\phi = 0, 7.5, 15, 22.5$, and $30^{\circ}$), the polar angles of incidence ($\theta = 0 ..
 60^{\circ}$), and the different shell thicknesses $t= 40-120 $nm.
 A coherent weighting coefficient for each thickness, $c(t)$, is fit to minimize mean-squared-error to the experimental TE transmission curve shown in Fig. \ref{fig:COMSOL}(B)ii.
 We subsequently fit the numerically-weighted and coherently superposed TE and TM transmitted curves for this TE-fit $c(t)$, which shows good agreement with the experimental results.
 This indicates that the TE and TM dips in polarized transmission can, to some extent, be explained by a thin, solid shell lattice with a distribution around $t=100$-nm thickness.